microsoftgraph/microsoft-graph-training/tutorials/includes/php/04-add-user-auth.md

 ## Configure Graph client for user authentication

-In this section you will use the `GuzzleHttp\Client` class to request an access token by using the [device code flow](/azure/active-directory/develop/v2-oauth2-device-code).
+In this section you will use the `DeviceCodeTokenProvider` class to request an access token by using the [device code flow](/azure/active-directory/develop/v2-oauth2-device-code).

 1. Create a new file in the root directory of your project named **GraphHelper.php**.
 Add the following code.